vannguyennd/vannguyennd.github.io/index.md

 ### Selected News

+[*May 2025*] I am excited to share that our paper, "SAFE: A Novel Approach For Software Vulnerability Detection from Enhancing The Capability of Large Language Models", has been accepted at the 20th ACM ASIA Conference on Computer and Communications Security (ACM ASIACCS 2025), one of the top conferences in cybersecurity.
+In this work, we propose an innovative approach to enhance the capability of large language models in learning the semantic and syntactic relationships within source code, enabling more robust software vulnerability detection.
+I am deeply grateful to my collaborators for their invaluable feedback and support throughout this research.

 [*Mar 2025*] I am excited to share that, with the support of Monash University, my proposal titled *"Robust and Adaptive AI-driven Solutions for Software Development and Quality Assurance"* has been submitted to the Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) 2026.
 This project aims to create innovative solutions to address the limitations of current methods in software development and quality assurance practices.
 Ultimately, the solutions help create scalable, high-quality, secure, and adaptive software with minimal operational costs while preventing catastrophic system failures and financial losses caused by software vulnerabilities.

 [*Jan 2025*] I am delighted to announce that our paper, "AI2TALE: An Innovative Information Theory-based Approach for Learning to Localize Phishing Attacks", has been accepted at the International Conference on Learning Representations (ICLR 2025, ***Rank: A\****).
 In this work, we propose an innovative deep learning-based method to solve the phishing attack localization problem, with the aim of improving the explainability (transparency) of email phishing detection.
 Our proposed method is lightweight, effective, and practical.
 Leading this work as the first and corresponding author has been an incredibly rewarding experience.
 I am grateful to my collaborators for their valuable feedback throughout this research.